pixel

 Law Enforcement Agency Workload

-If the responding police department handles a high volume of accident cases or is understaffed, processing times may be longer than usual.
-Busy metropolitan areas like Atlanta or Savannah may experience more delays.
+If the responding police department handles a high volume of car accident cases or is understaffed, processing times may be longer than usual.
+Busy metropolitan areas like Atlanta may experience more delays.

 Pending Investigations or Additional Evidence

-If law enforcement needs to review surveillance footage, toxicology reports, or other evidence, the police report could take weeks or months to finalize.
+If law enforcement needs to review surveillance footage, toxicology findings, or other evidence, the police report could take weeks or months to finalize.

 Errors or Missing Information

-If there are mistakes or incomplete information in the initial report, the police department may need to correct or clarify details before releasing it.
+If there are mistakes or incomplete information in the initial record, the police department may need to correct or clarify details before releasing it.

 Holiday and Weekend Delays